emmatrowbridge/Excuse-Me-Your-Data-Is-Leaking/_posts/2025-05-27-How-Time-Leaks-Secrets.md

 - **Environmental and Infrastructure Factors:** The deployment context can amplify or diminish timing leaks.
 For example, cloud providers often introduce greater variability that can obscure microsecond-level differences, whereas an on-premises server in a closed environment may be far more precise.
 Additionally, probing a local network will have less noise than hopping across the public internet to investigate a remote network.

 # Exploiting Response Time to Leak a Password (A Demo)
-Now that you're familiar with side-channel attack, let's walk through a concreate example that highlights how even a simple string comparision can become a timing leak, and how an attacker can exploit it to recover a password, one character at a time.
+Now that you're familiar with side-channel attacks let's walk through a concrete example that highlights how even a simple string comparison can become a timing leak and how an attacker can exploit it to recover a password, one character at a time.

 ### 1. The Vulnerable Function
 Suppose a web server validates passwords like this: